ocaml/dune/doc/faq.rst

 However, the dune-release_ project is specifically designed for releasing dune projects to opam.
 We recommend using tool for publishing dune packages.

-here can I find some examples of projects using dune?
+Where can I find some examples of projects using dune?
 =====================================================

 The dune-universe_ repository contains a snapshot of the latest versions of all